NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Custom_Set_Analysis.md

 Cohort sets are completely customizable and can be generated for cases, genes, or mutations using the following methods:

 __Upload ID Set:__ This feature is available in the "Manage Sets" link at the top right of the Portal.
 Choose "Upload Set" and then select whether the set comprises cases, genes, or mutations.
 A set of IDs (IDs* or UUIDs) can then be uploaded in a text file or copied and pasted into the list of identifiers field along with a name identifying the set.
-Once the list of identifiers is uploaded, they are validated and grouped according to whether the identifier matched an existing GDC ID or did not match (“Unmatched”).
+Once the list of identifiers is uploaded, they are validated and grouped according to whether the identifier matched an existing GDC ID or did not match ("Unmatched").

 [![Upload Set](images/GDC-UploadSet-Cohort.png)](images/GDC-UploadSet-Cohort.png "Click to see the full image.")